 Examples of good and bad teamwork stories explained

 Good teamwork story examples show how collaboration actually worked in practice, while bad examples describe cooperation without explaining decisions or impact.
+Answers to the conflict with a teammate interview question show that difference most clearly.
 The key distinction is whether the story reveals how teamwork functioned under tension.
+Trust is often the missing element, which is why the earn trust quickly interview question is closely related.

 A good teamwork story example typically shows: